A Recipe for Improved Certifiable Robustness: Evaluation

 \subsection{Comparison with prior works}

-We compare LiResNet++ with the following works from the literature: GloRo Nets with TRADES loss, Cayley, Local-Lip Net, SOC with Householder and Certification Regularization (HH+CR), CPL, SLL, Sandwich and LiResNet, which are selected for having been shown to surpass other approaches.
-Table \ref{tbl:big1} presents the clean and certified accuracy with different radius of certification $\sfrac{36}{255}, \sfrac{72}{255},$ and $\sfrac{108}{255}$ on CIFAR-10/100 and Tiny-ImageNet.
+We compare our GloRo CHORD LiResNet with the following works from the literature: Vanilla GloRo Nets with TRADES loss, Cayley, Local-Lip Net, SOC with Householder and Certification Regularization (HH+CR), CPL, SLL, Sandwich, and GloRo LiResNet, which are selected for having been shown to surpass other approaches.
+Table \ref{tbl:big1} presents the clean and certified accuracy with different radii of certification $\sfrac{36}{255}, \sfrac{72}{255},$ and $\sfrac{108}{255}$ on CIFAR-10/100 and Tiny-ImageNet.
 We can see that our approach outperforms all existing architectures with significant margins on clean accuracy and certified accuracy for all values of $\epsilon$.
 On CIFAR-10/100, our model improves the certificated accuracy at $\epsilon=\sfrac{36}{255}$ by more than 8\%.
 We also compare the empirical robustness of the proposed method with some recent work in Section \ref{sec:aa_attack}.

 To date, \citet{hu2023scaling} is the only work to report results on ImageNet.
 However they do not use generated data on ImageNet.
 We generated 2 million samples using guided diffusion to boost our model.
 Other settings are the same as those on CIFAR-10/100.
 With the improved model and generated data, we further improve the certification accuracy on ImageNet by 3.3\%.